-We recently added some second hand cupboards that were given to us from a friend.
+We recently added some second-hand cupboards that were given to us by a friend.
 This is a great idea if you are looking to get organized, but don’t want to spend the money on shelves from the hardware store.

 I have noticed every extra piece of unneeded furniture is like an invitation to have something set on it!
-The less landing areas the less clutter you will have.
+The fewer landing areas the less clutter you will have.

 Declutter The Bathroom